The Importance of Drilling Bit Selection

 |Are they uniform or heterogeneous?||All drill bits benefit from drilling in a uniform lithology.
 Changes from one rock type to another place stress upon the cutting structure and, in roller cone bits, upon the bearings.
 In these circumstances, individual teeth, cutters or inserts experience high peak loads.
 Damaging vibration may be initiated during the transition.|

-Compressive rock strength can be derived from log data in a number of similar ways.
+Compressive rock strength can be derived from log data in several similar ways.
 The basic requirements are gamma-ray, sonic, and mud logs.
-The compressive strength of the rock is related to the sonic travel time through a series of equations in which the constants are modified by the lithology.
+The compressive strength of the rock is related to the sonic travel time through a series of equations in which the lithology modifies the constants.

 |Young’s Modulus of Elasticity||E=[B/Ts2x(3xTs2-4xTc2)/(Ts2-Tc2)]x k x1010 |